MylesGit/AllStackable/README.md

 [7].
 Why fork the [original repository](https://github.com/KrisCris/AllStackable)?

 **The original author seems to not be maintaining the original repository.
 The sole purpose of this fork is to implement some pull requests that have been sitting stale for a long time and fix various issues that I currently would like.
-I do not plan on this being a hard fork; Meaning, I will probably cease development when or if the orignal author comes back.**
+I do not plan on this being a hard fork; Meaning, I will probably cease development when or if the original author comes back.**

 ## Notice: